-I first read the phrase ‘mentally difficult’ on my grandfather’s 1924 Victorian State Ward Card only a few weeks ago, and it’s taken root in my brain, bouncing about and demanding to be recognised.
-This was part of a description of his mother and, I think, a polite way for the describer to say, ‘I’m finding relations with this person challenging’.
+I first read the phrase ‘mentally difficult’ on my grandfather’s 1924 Victorian State Ward Card only a few weeks ago.
+This was part of a description of his mother and perhaps a polite way for the describer to say, ‘I’m finding relations with this person challenging’.
 Read today, ‘mentally difficult’ appears to place the onus back on the describer rather than the described, but in the early twentieth century, it had more damaging and destructive powers.

-In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, a woman, pregnant, caring for many children, homeless and penniless.
-Add to this an abusive drunkard jailed husband and there was no help for her.
+In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, deficient, a woman, pregnant, caring for many children, homeless and penniless.
+Add to that an abusive, alcoholic husband and there was no help for her.
 But at least there was the State; the children wouldn’t be destitute.

 The Neglected Children’s Act 1915 (and subsequent amendments) meant the Victorian Government was on the job.
 Or at least, our civilisation recognised the need for a central body to oversee the care of ‘neglected’ children.
-In theory this is fantastic, of course.
-In practice in 1924, it was an arduous task to oversee the vast number of neglected children.
+In theory this is fantastic.
+In practice it was an arduous task; to oversee the vast number of neglected children.
 Any help that alleviated that burden was considered a blessing.

-Frankly if I wasn’t already mentally difficult, I soon would be if my children were kept from me.
+Frankly if I wasn’t already mentally difficult, I might soon be if my children were kept from me.

-The mystery is still unfolding; that’s the nature of family research.
-Once upon a time, my grandfather was an orphan, and then he wasn’t.
+The mystery is still unfolding.
+Once upon a time my grandfather was an orphan, and then he wasn’t.
 We didn’t know his name or his parents, and then we did.
 His six siblings were lost and then we found them, and then we found more; seven, eight, nine, and more, up to thirteen thus far.
 His mother was married before his father and after too, and there were babies when she was a teenager.
 My great-grandmother changed her name many times through marriage, on birth certificates and seemingly willy-nilly.
 I’ve always thought her actions were deliberate, until now.
 I thought, that’s how a woman in her situation would survive in 1924.

 However, what if ‘mentally difficult’ means more than struck by grief or post-natal depression?
-These two conditions can change, I know from first hand experience, but what if ‘mentally difficult’ was a permanent condition?
-Today Esme would’ve had swathes of options, support and help, and from people she didn’t even know.
-But back then, Esme was abandoned too.
+Today Ethel would’ve had swathes of options, support and help, and from people she didn’t even know.
+But in 1924, she was abandoned too.

-The ‘mentally difficult’ phrase has caused me to rethink the first section of my book, ‘Abandoned’.
-One whole chapter, at least, needs to change – heck the whole flavour of the book needs to change.
-The villainous abandonment of the children and subsequent lives they had may well lay at the feet of the ‘system’ and not the parents at all.
+The ‘mentally difficult’ phrase has caused me to rethink the first section of my short story, ‘Abandoned’.
+The villainous abandonment of the children and subsequent lives they had may well lay at the feet of the ‘system’ and not the parents.